lu2idreams/Awesome-WM-Setup/README.md

 # AwesomeWM Setup

 Mostly for personal use.
-Fairly basic setup including a gruvbox theme, as well as volume, battery and network widget.
+Fairly basic setup including a gruvbox theme, as well as volume, battery and network widget, with brightness and volume control.

 ## Installation

-First, install awesome, along with some of the default programs this build depends on: awesome, rofi, network-manager, nitrogen (for setting a wallpaper), urxvt/rxvt-unicode, vim, and lightdm (or some other display manager; not necessary, but recommended).
-The defaults may be changed later in .config/awesome/rc.lua.
+First, install awesome, along with some of the default programs this build depends on: awesome, rofi, network-manager, nitrogen (for setting a wallpaper), urxvt/rxvt-unicode, vim, xfce4-power-manager (for controlling brightness), and lightdm (or some other display manager; not necessary, but recommended).
+The defaults may be changed in .config/awesome/rc.lua.
 Afterwards, clone this repository using

 ```git clone https://github.com/lu2idreams/Awesome-WM-Setup/```